-Simple checklist can make such a difference in everyday life not because they are this amazing cure but because our minds can not store everything.
-Using checklists as a guide, a prompt so items are not missed or forgotten.
+Simple checklists can make a difference in everyday life, not because they are this amazing cure but because our minds can not store everything.
+Use checklists as a guide, a prompt, so items are not missed or forgotten.

-Checklist have been used for a number of ways within the health industry.
-Medical checklists have been used to reduce infection, reduce death in surgery as discussed in the Checklist Manifesto.
-But also for the doctors and staff mental health when the NHS devised the going home checklist.
+Checklists have been used in a number of ways within the health industry.
+Medical checklists have been used to reduce infection and reduce death in surgery as discussed in the Checklist Manifesto.
+But also for the doctor’s and staff’s mental health when the NHS devised the going home checklist.